The Rolling Stones: 1968–1972: Jones' departure and death, Mick Taylor joins, "Greatest Rock and Roll Band in the World"

 Just after the US tour ended, the band performed at the Altamont Free Concert at the Altamont Speedway, about 50 mi east of San Francisco.
-The Hells Angels biker gang provided security.
-A fan, Meredith Hunter, was stabbed and beaten to death by the Angels after they realised he was armed.
+A Hells Angels biker gang provided security, and a fan, Meredith Hunter, was stabbed and beaten to death by the Angels after they realised he was armed.
 Part of the tour, and the Altamont concert, was documented in Albert and David Maysles' film Gimme Shelter.
 In response to the growing popularity of bootleg recordings (in particular Live'r Than You'll Ever Be, recorded during the 1969 tour), the album Get Yer Ya-Ya's Out! was released in 1970.
 Critic Lester Bangs declared it the best-ever live album.
 It reached number 1 in the UK and number 6 in the US.

-At the end of the decade the band appeared on the BBC's review of the sixties music scene Pop Go the Sixties, performing "Gimme Shelter", which was broadcast live on 31 December 1969.
-The following year, the band wanted out of contracts with both Klein and Decca, but still owed them a Jagger/Richards–credited single.
-To get back at the label and fulfil their final contractual obligation, the band came up with the track "Schoolboy Blues"—deliberately making it as crude as they could in hopes of making it unreleasable.
+At the end of the decade, the band appeared on BBC's review of the 1960s music scene, Pop Go the Sixties, performing "Gimme Shelter", which was broadcast live on 31 December 1969.
+The following year, the band wanted out of contracts with both Klein and Decca, but still owed them one more Jagger/Richards–credited single.
+To get back at the label and fulfil their final contractual obligation, the band came up with the track "Cocksucker Blues"—deliberately making it as crude as they could in hopes of making it un-releasable.
+Decca instead released "Street Fighting Man" from Beggar's Banquet as a UK single in July 1971, the track's 1968 single release having been only in the US.

 Amid contractual disputes with Klein, they formed their own record company, Rolling Stones Records.
 Sticky Fingers, released in March 1971, the band's first album on their own label, featured an elaborate cover designed by Andy Warhol.
 It was an Andy Warhol photograph of a man from the waist down in tight jeans featuring a functioning zipper.
 When unzipped, it revealed the subject's underwear.
 In some markets an alternate cover was released because of the perceived offensive nature of the original at the time.